Alaska DOT&PF staff gathering geotechnical data near MP 40.

-This project is being developed and constructed in cooperation with the Alaska Division of the Federal Highway Administration.
+This project is being developed and constructed in cooperation with the Alaska Division of Federal Highway Administration.

 If you have questions or comments about the project, please contact: